neph1/jme-cardboard/README.md

 # jme-cardboard
-Google Cardboard integration for jMonkeyEngine 3
+Google Cardboard integration for jMonkeyEngine 3.1

 How do I use this thing!?

+This has only been tested against jMonkeyEngine 3.1 (trunk).
+It most likely won't work with 3.0 without modifications.

 Before using it, you need to add Android support to your project through the SDK: